yaal-coop/sheraf/doc/source/tutorial/attributes.rst

 model indexation machine.
-It handles a :class:`~sheraf.models.AttributeModel` and allows you to use the :func:`~sheraf.models.indexation.BaseIndexedModel.create` and :func:`~sheraf.models.indexation.BaseIndexedModel.read` methods from :class:`~sheraf.models.indexation.BaseIndexedModel`, and take advantages of the :func:`~sheraf.querysets.QuerySet.filter` and :func:`~sheraf.querysets.QuerySet.order` methods from :class:`~sheraf.querysets.QuerySet`.
+It handles a :class:`~sheraf.models.AttributeModel` and allows you to use the :func:`~sheraf.models.indexation.BaseIndexedModel.create` and :func:`~sheraf.models.indexation.BaseIndexedModel.read` methods from :class:`~sheraf.models.indexation.BaseIndexedModel`, and take advantages of the :func:`~sheraf.queryset.QuerySet.filter` and :func:`~sheraf.queryset.QuerySet.order` methods from :class:`~sheraf.queryset.QuerySet`.

 .. code-block:: python